 Carolina BBQ Chicken Salad.
-An entree salad with grilled mustard BBQ chicken, garden fresh veggies, bacon, feta, and a homemade dressing.
-Simply delicious.
+A summer salad fit for the main course.
+With mustard BBQ grilled chicken, garden fresh veggies, bacon, feta, and a homemade dressing.
+Loaded with fresh summer flavors, this dish proves that summer salads aren’t just for side dishes anymore.

-Too often I find that many of us view entree salads as a big plate of leafy greens with 2 or 3 other toppings, instead of a big bowl of many ingredients loaded with flavor.
-Before moving to Oregon I too thought the same way.
+Too often I find that many of us view summer salads as side dishes with leafy greens and 2 or 3 toppings.
+Before moving to Oregon, I too thought the same way.
 Until a new friend changed my perspective.

 While the chicken cooks, wash and chop the rest of your ingredients and put them into a large mixing bowl.
 Once the chicken and bacon are cool enough to handle, chop them into bite sized pieces.
 If you like your bacon extra crispy, wait and add it just before serving the salad.